Westland Sea King: India

 In May 1998, the United States enacted sanctions upon India as a part of the international response to a series of nuclear weapons tests by India.
-As of 1999, these sanctions effectively grounded India's Sea Kings because India could not purchase any US-supplied spare parts for the fleet.
+According to a written reply by the then Defence Minister of India, George Fernandes, during a Parliamentary session in Lok Sabha on 23 November 2000, 60% of the Sea King fleet had been grounded due to the acute shortage of spare parts.
+Meanwhile, the HAL Chetak fleet was deployed for the Search and Rescue (SAR) roles.
 Westland also complied with the sanctions by refusing to maintain any US-made components.
+The British Government pressed US authorities for flexibility, particularly for the Sea King’s SAR role.
 A limited number of Sea Kings were kept operational by cannibalising other aircraft and the manufacture of some components by Hindustan Aeronautics Limited (HAL).
-In December 2000, President Bill Clinton permitted a relaxation of the sanctions.
-In the late 2000s, HAL and AgustaWestland signed an agreement to jointly maintain and perform upgrades to India's fleet of Sea Kings.
+In 19 January 2001, President Bill Clinton permitted a relaxation of the sanctions and greenlit the sale of spare parts for the fleet.
+As of February 2004, 98 spare parts were ordered with 80 already delivered.